There are two significantly different technologies available in Generators.

 What I use for Battery power

-All of my lighting is LED so I use either AA or AAA batteries for my lighting.
+All of my emergency lighting is LED so I use either AA or AAA batteries for my lighting.
 The fluorescent battery powered lights can work well but they usually use a lot of power to get them started.
-You can get LED battery powered lights that
+You can get LED battery powered lights that use very little energy to start and use.

 I have a couple of Jump Box Batteries from Costco that I use for heavier battery use.
 The Jump Box is designed to be an emergency jumper for cars with dead batteries.
 It also has a cigarette lighter style output that I use to both charge my jumpbox and to plug 120v inverters into.
 It also comes with a built in plug in charger and a volt meter to show how much power I have used.
 Also it has a small LED light and a

-I plug a 120 volt inverter into my jump box to recharge my cell phone and laptop computer.
+I plug a 120 volt inverter into my jump box to recharge my cell phone and laptop computers.

 There are three things that are very hard on most batteries.
 Over discharging your batteries, overcharging your batteries and overheating your batteries..